samueljenkin/CareerHive/README.md

 ## :white_check_mark: Future features
 - Better CSS
+- Placeholder text for searchbar
+- break search bar into 2 for what & place
+- Add a comma for the salary for readability
+- Add option for pay to be salary or hourly (or any other)
+- Add shift/ schedule for the job
+- For default jobs use random to choose random salary/employment type/scheduale
 - Place to view all posted jobs by current user
 - Option to remove saved jobs, unapply and clear certain or all history
 - Add a search history memory to the search bar for frequent searches